jhsu802701/rails_from_scratch_rails5/03-01-minitest_reporters.md

 ### Gemfile
 *  Add the following lines to the end of the Gemfile:
 ```
-# BEGIN: gems needed for "rails test"
+# BEGIN: minitest-reporters
+# Shows red/green displays and a list of the most time-consuming tests within your test suite
 group :testing do
-  gem 'minitest-reporters', '1.1.11' # Show red and green by default
+  gem 'minitest-reporters', '1.1.11'
 end
-# END: gems needed for "rails test"
+# END: minitest-reporters
 ```
 * Enter the command "bundle install".
 * Enter the following commands: